Period 6 element: p-block elements

+Thallium

-ThalliumThallium is a chemical element with the symbol Tl and atomic number 81.
+Thallium is a chemical element with the symbol Tl and atomic number 81.
 This soft gray other metal resembles tin but discolors when exposed to air.
 The two chemists William Crookes and Claude-Auguste Lamy discovered thallium independently in 1861 by the newly developed method of flame spectroscopy.
 Both discovered the new element in residues of sulfuric acid production.

 Approximately 60–70% of thallium production is used in the electronics industry, and the remainder is used in the pharmaceutical industry and in glass manufacturing.
 It is also used in infrared detectors.
 Thallium is highly toxic and was used in rat poisons and insecticides.
 Its use has been reduced or eliminated in many countries because of its nonselective toxicity.
 Because of its use for murder, thallium has gained the nicknames "The Poisoner's Poison" and "Inheritance Powder" (alongside arsenic).

+Lead

-LeadLead is a main-group element in the carbon group with the symbol Pb (from plumbum) and atomic number 82.
+Lead is a main-group element in the carbon group with the symbol Pb (from plumbum) and atomic number 82.
 Lead is a soft, malleable other metal.
 It is also counted as one of the heavy metals.
 Metallic lead has a bluish-white color after being freshly cut, but it soon tarnishes to a dull grayish color when exposed to air.
 Lead has a shiny chrome-silver luster when it is melted into a liquid.

 Lead is used in building construction, lead-acid batteries, bullets and shots, weights, as part of solders, pewters, fusible alloys and as a radiation shield.
 Lead has the highest atomic number of all of the stable elements, although the next higher element, bismuth, has a half-life that is so long (much longer than the age of the universe) that it can be considered stable.
 Its four stable isotopes have 82 protons, a magic number in the nuclear shell model of atomic nuclei.

 Lead, at certain exposure levels, is a poisonous substance to animals as well as for human beings.
 It damages the nervous system and causes brain disorders.
 Excessive lead also causes blood disorders in mammals.
 Like the element mercury, another heavy metal, lead is a neurotoxin that accumulates both in soft tissues and the bones.
 Lead poisoning has been documented from ancient Rome, ancient Greece, and ancient China.